Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 ## Important takeaways

-Packaging of Python code involves two central work packages:
+Packaging of Python code is

-- Creation of a standardized folder structure to convert raw Python code into a project.
+- creation of a standardized folder structure to convert raw Python code into a project.
-- Creating and uploading distribution archives.
+- creating and uploading distribution archives.
 - Uploading distribution archives to a package index.

-We saw the process of packaging and uploading to TestPyPI which is similar to uploading to the PyPI
+We saw the process of packaging and uploading to TestPyPI which is similar to uploading to the PyPI.